fjhickernell/MCM-2025-Program/MCQMC_ProgramBook_TEXSource/README.md

-The main file is MCM2025_book_final.tex
+The main file is MCM2025_book_final.tex, created from MCQMC2024_book_final.tex.